Expo 2030 Guidebook Download Now

 Impact: Gives employees full visibility of earnings while supporting employer-led compensation flexibility under cost-control strategies.

-Bankruptcy is a valid reason for termination.
+Bankruptcy is a valid reason for termination, as are circumstances beyond the control of either party, such as force majeure.
+Such termination must follow formal procedures and ensure the employee’s rights are protected.
 Employees now have more time to respond to disciplinary actions.

 Impact: Balanced legal protection and employer safeguards.